 Why Some Distributed Teams Find It Challenging to Connect

 Building camaraderie in a time when team members are distributed can offer new, unfamiliar challenges.
 Unlike having in-person check-ins with coworkers in a shared office setting, remote workers will likely encounter obstacles related to proximity and accessibility.
 The following examples are just a few of the barriers to connecting a distributed team.

 Physical distance is perhaps the most obvious challenge for remote teams.
-Unlike employees working in the same space, teams who work from home or other remote locations don’t have the opportunity to drop by a coworker’s desk or casually chat during a coffee break.
+Unlike employees working in the same space, teams who work from home or other remote locations don’t have the opportunity to drop by a coworker’s desk or casually chat during a coffee break or by the water-cooler.
 Many of the activities and connections that occur within a traditional office are less possible when physical distance is factored into the equation.

 Teams who are newly remote (due to circumstances surrounding COVID-19) may still be working within the same city, while other teams might be spread out across the country or even internationally.
 Synchronizing schedules can definitely get tricky when two or more time zones come between coworkers.
 While these concerns aren’t impossible to overcome, they’re important to consider when trying to maximize workflow and get the most out of your workday.